 Eye trackers of this caliber are normally used by organizations with more advanced research objectives that rely heavily on high accuracy, precision, stability, and usability.

 I hope you’ve enjoyed our overview of the price points in the world of eye tracking hardware.
-The next step to get the most value as well as scalability is the eye tracking software to help you future-proof your setup and allow adding more modalities in the future such as facial expression analysis, galvanic skin response, EEG, and surveys.
+The next step after considering eye tracking hardware is which software should complement it. iMotions allows you to get the most value by helping you future-proof your setup as well as providing the possibility to add more sensor modalities, such as facial expression analysis, galvanic skin response, EEG, ECG and more.